Top Five Signs of Foundation ProblemsSeptember 24, 2013 Melanie Chaney

 A few cracks and other small issues don’t always mean that the foundation is in need of repair; so don’t panic if you notice a door that sticks or a window that squeaks.
 It might be solvable with a can of WD40!
 However, pay attention if you suspect there might be something bigger going on, especially if that squeaky door is combined with any of the other signs of foundation problems.

 If you do notice unusual changes, look around and take an assessment of your home.
 Pull up rugs to check for floor cracks that are smaller on one side than the other.
 If a door has been sticking, check for a gap at the top or bottom.
 Walk around and inspect all the walls for cracks.
-Again, it’s the cracks that spread like spider webs or run in jagged, diagonal patterns that you have to worry about, not those that are straight and even.
+Again, it’s the cracks that run in jagged, diagonal patterns that you have to worry about, not those that are straight and even.

 The same is true for exterior cracks.
 Stair-step and vertical cracks are often more indicative of a problem than horizontal cracks or cracks that are larger on one end.
 In two-story homes, foundation problems are often more evident on the exterior of the second story than the first, so make sure you inspect both stories carefully.

 Recognizing the signs of foundation problems early can sometimes help you save money in the long run by catching the problem before it requires extensive and costly repairs.
-There are many cost-effective and relatively simple solutions available, such as push pier systems, which not only can repair foundation problems but also restore the foundation to its original level.
-Helical piers require minimal excavation and are excellent for small or constrained spaces where other types of equipment might not be able to maneuver.
+There are many cost-effective and relatively simple solutions available which not only can repair foundation problems but also restore the foundation to its original level.